snototter/iminspect/README.md

 Example: visualizing RGB image and optical flow<br/>
 ![Screenshot optical flow](https://github.com/snototter/iminspect/blob/master/screenshots/rgb-flow.jpg?raw=true "iminspect GUI")

+## Example usage (standalone):
+The `iminspect` package can be run as a standalone application, so you could create a launcher, add it to your system's binary/executable path, etc.
+1. Set up a virtual environment (in this example, I'll use a separate `util-iminspect` folder to install the `iminspect` package):
+    ```bash
+    cd desired/installation/path
+    python3 -m venv util-iminspect
+    source util-iminspect/bin/activate
+    pip install -U pip
+    pip install iminspect
+    ```
+2. Run `iminspect` standalone via:
+    ```bash
+    desired/installation/path/util-iminspect/bin/python3 -m iminspect
+    ```
+3. Optionally, set up a launcher.
+Recommendations:
+  * Run in terminal
+  * Use icon ;-)

 ## Custom input widgets:
 The `iminspect.inputs` subpackage provides common user input widgets, e.g. to select a rectangular region-of-interest, enter an IP address, etc. See the `examples/inputs_demo.py` application on how to use it.
 Exemplary screenshot:<br/>